 The camouflage is something of a design solecism since the interior of vehicle is not where the camouflage might be needed; it ought to be on the outside of the car.

 My survey ran out of breath right here so the next item is the 2014 BMW i3 interior, presented as a sub-concept i.e. this trim was not available to customers but shown at the car show launch.
 Bait and switch?

 The pity about this is that apart from the wood, the whole thing looks a) delightful and b) wholly plausible.
 The warm tones are well in keeping with the geometry and I would have hoped that any customer willing to take the plunge and buy an i3 would have a higher tolerance for unusual fabrics than the normal 318i customer.

 Bridge of Weir is the last port of call.
 Excuse my ignorance but they are not just providers of one-off interiors for unique concept cars.
 They do all Volvo’s leather.
 Unlike the interiors shown above, a BoW interior can be yours for the price of an S40.
-This film is rather interesting, showing how the panels are cut out of a hide.
+There is YouTube film clip of this which is rather interesting, showing how the panels are cut out of a hide.
 To get from a 3D model of a seat to the exact shape of hide needed to make it takes a fair bit of tacit knowledge, much that can’t be written down.